"Okay, somebody tell Nick Brendon where the heart is."

 - Justifiably used in Primeval, when the Future Predators' Bizarre Alien Senses pinpoint the beating hearts of its human prey on the left side of their chests.
 While the heart isn't actually on the left side, the left side of a person's heart is typically louder than the right, so the Future Predator's sound-based senses really should indicate it's a bit farther off-center than in reality.

 - Among the many other failings of FATAL is the lungs on the critical hit chart; you're twice as likely to hit the right lung as the left lung (to make room for the heart, see?).
+Partially justified — the left lung really is smaller than the right one because the heart occupies more of the left hemithorax.

 - The "broken heart" piece in the game of Operation is positioned this way.